chalmersplasmatheory/FIKA/README.md

   pip install mpi4py
   ```

 It is recommended to create a virtual environment when running parallelies in order to create isolated library dependences.
-Here is an example showing how to set up the virtual environment:
+Here is an example showing how to set up the virtual environment and install HDF5 with an MPI implementation:
   ```bash
   # Create and activate virtual environment
   python3 -m venv myenv